What is Rimadyl?

 - The risks and benefits of using RIMADYL

 - If your dog has suffered from liver or kidney disease or has had a bleeding disorder

 - If your dog is pregnant, nursing or if you have plans to breed your dog

 - Side effects from RIMADYL or other NSAIDs that your dog has experienced

 - If your dog has had any other medical problems or allergies

 - The importance of weight control and exercise in the management of osteoarthritis

 Rimadyl dosage for dogs

-In this chart you can see here different Rimadyl dosage for dogs.
+In this chart, you can see here different Rimadyl dosages for dogs.
 Always provide Client Information Sheet with prescription.

 The recommended dosage for oral administration to dogs is 2 mg/lb of body weight daily.
 The total daily dose may be administered as 2 mg/lb of body weight once daily or divided and administered as 1 mg/lb (2.2 mg/kg) twice daily.